 NOTICE Riding the vehicle with any objects between the seat and the fuel tank could damage the fuel tank.
 NEVER place any objects between seat and fuel tank.

 Place seat over the hooks, then slide it forward.

-Securely engage latch.
+Securely engage both ball studs at front.

 Make sure seat is securely latched before riding.